 Once you’ve been convinced of the importance of emotional intelligence, what are some ways you can evaluate your own level, and improve the areas where you’re lacking?
 Here are some questions you can ask yourself to see where you stand in terms of emotional intelligence.
 Score yourself on a scale from 1-10 on these questions, the areas where you score on the lower half of the spectrum are the areas that you can focus on improving.
 If you’re interested in taking a full emotional intelligence test, click here.

-If conflict arises, am I able to consider the other person’s perspective and avoid placing unwarranted blame?
+5. If a conflict arises, am I able to consider the other person’s perspective and avoid placing unwarranted blame?

 If you answer these questions honestly, you’ll have a basic idea of your emotional intelligence level.
 If you’re a teacher or school administrator who’s interested in helping your students develop their emotional intelligence through a comprehensive social emotional learning program, please contact us at Move This World!

 Sign up for Move This World’s newsletter to stay up to date on social emotional learning.